remigiusz-donczyk-gl/final-project/DOCS.md

 #### Pull requests

-Pull requests initialized from any branch to the *dev branch* will be squashed and merged automatically, assuming tests have passed on the source branch.
+Pull requests initialized from any branch to the *dev branch* will be squashed and merged automatically, assuming they pass tests.

 #### The *dev* branch

 As with any branch, it first performs tests; unlike other branches however, it also performs a coverage report and then uses SonarQube to perform static analysis and makes a report of the results.
-It then creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the resulting Docker image is pushed into ECR.
-After that is done, Terraform is used to create all the architecture on the AWS cloud, the website is deployed into the test environment and a smoke test is performed.
+It then creates a Docker image out of the current version of the website; the resulting Docker image is pushed into ECR.
+After that is done, Terraform is used to create all the architecture on the AWS cloud, the website is deployed into the testing environment and a smoke test is performed.
 If it passes, the *dev* branch is merged into *prod*.
 The test environment is kept online for no-downtime purposes.

 #### The *prod* branch

-It tags the Docker image as *stable*, deploys the stable version of the website to AWS as well as monitoring tools, then removes the test environment.
+It deploys the new stable version of the website to AWS along with monitoring tools, then removes the test environment.
 It creates documentation for the stable version of the site and deploys it to GitHub Pages.
 For showcase purposes, after manual approval is given, it also deletes the entire architecture to allow an immediate clean rerun of the pipeline.

 ## PHPUnit